Quantum Circuit Overhead: Conclusions and future directions

-In this paper, we introduce the new measure of efficiency of universal sets of quantum gates, called the Quantum Circuit Overhead (QCO) and the related notion of $T$-Quantum Circuit Overhead ($T$-QCO).
-Our measure quantifies the overhead of a fixed gate set's efficiency compared to the optimal gate set with the same number of gates, at a given approximation scale.
-We provide formulas for $Q$ and $Q_T$, which are the upper bounds on QCO and $T$-QCO, respectively, and for their asymptotic optimal values (lower bounds) for all the settings considered in the paper.
-We performed extensive numerical calculations on a supercomputing cluster to study various random ensembles of universal single-qubit gate sets, particularly those derived as completions of a Clifford and Hurwitz group with a Haar-random gate of infinite or finite order.
+In this paper, we introduce the Quantum Circuit Overhead (QCO) and the related notion of $T$-Quantum Circuit Overhead ($T$-QCO) as measures of the efficiency of universal quantum gate sets.
+QCO compares a finite gate set with optimal gate sets of the same size.
+The $T$-QCO applies the same idea after reducing a cheap/costly decomposition to the effective set $\mathcal S_T$ of gates obtainable with one counted operation.
+The concept of overhead can be applied to various NISQ and fault-tolerant architectures as a reasonable first approximation of the real cost-effectiveness of gate sets.
+We provide formulas for $Q$ and $Q_T$, which are the upper bounds on QCO and $T$-QCO, respectively, as well as their asymptotically optimal values (lower bounds) for all settings considered in the numerical examples.
+We performed extensive numerical calculations on a supercomputing cluster to study various random ensembles of universal single-qubit gate sets, particularly those derived as completions of the Clifford and Hurwitz groups with a Haar-random gate of infinite or finite order $r$.
 In our experiments, we compare various gate sets using the $Q/Q_T$ quantity.

-Our results demonstrate that computing upper bounds on ($T$-)QCO is tractable on existing supercomputing infrastructure, at least for single-qubit gate sets, with the $Q/Q_T$ distributions stabilizing rapidly.
-Haar-random gate sets $\mathcal{S}_{\mu,n, r}$ consistently scored better in $Q/Q_T$ than structured ones.
-Interestingly, in the case of the Clifford group, the gate sets completed with the $P(\pi/4)$ gate turned out to perform significantly worse than the generic choice in terms of $Q_T$.
-Moreover, our analysis suggests that the $P(\pi/4)$ gate is a highly non-optimal choice among the gates of order 8; in this case, we identified the best-performing gates of the same order.
-Finally, our results suggest that so-called single-qubit Super-Golden-Gates based on the Hurwitz group enjoy the optimal asymptotic value of $Q_T$.
+Our numerical examples demonstrate that computing upper bounds on ($T$-)QCO is tractable on existing supercomputing infrastructure, at least for single-qubit gate sets, with the $Q/Q_T$ distributions stabilizing rapidly.
+Generic gate sets $\mathcal{S}_{\mu,n, r}$ consistently scored better in $Q/Q_T$ than the structured ones considered here.
+Interestingly, in the case of the Clifford group, the gate sets completed with the $P(\pi/4)$ gate turned out to perform significantly worse than the generic completions in terms of $Q_T$.
+Moreover, our analysis shows that the $P(\pi/4)$ gate is a highly non-optimal choice among the gates of order $r=8$ in this metric.
+In this case, we identified the best-performing gates of the same order as the family of the conjugates of $P(3\pi/4)$ by the Bloch sphere rotation around any axis $(x, y, 0)$ with $|x| \neq |y|$ by an angle in $[\pi/8, \pi/2]$.
+Finally, our results suggest that so-called single-qubit Super-Golden gates based on the Hurwitz group enjoy the optimal asymptotic value of $Q_T$.
 Interestingly, it does not seem to be the case for the Clifford group construction.

+Clearly, one should be cautious about drawing conclusions about the overhead from the comparison of the upper bounds $Q/Q_T$.
+Preliminary finite-size tests of exact synthesis lengths are compatible with small values of $Q$ being associated with small overhead, but they do not establish that $Q$ or $Q_T$ tightly predicts exact overhead in general.
+The relation between these spectral upper bounds and exact synthesis cost therefore remains an important separate problem.